scarf-sh/docs/docs/web-traffic.md

 #### Data Precision

 View counts from Documentation Insights data should be considered to be approximate and not exact.
-Page loads are a noisy signal, and Scarf's infrusture that serves your tracking pixel is optimized to always load quickly and never get in the way, rather than having an _exact_ page load count.
+Page loads are a noisy signal, and Scarf's infrastructure that serves your tracking pixel is optimized to always load quickly and never get in the way, rather than having an _exact_ page load count.

 #### Sources